Pain After Knee Replacement? Learn What’s Normal and What’s Not

-While you may not be living completely free of discomfort, you shouldn’t be struggling with excessive amounts of pain either.
+While you may not be living completely free of discomfort, you shouldn’t struggle with excessive pain, either.
 Learn to recognize these signs of surgery complications:

 - Redness or sensitivity near your knee

-- Implant loosening o Feeling unstable or like your knee is “giving way”
+- Feeling unstable or like your knee is “giving way.”

-- Infection o Changes to your wound, including drainage, increased redness, tenderness or swelling
+- Changes to your wound, including drainage, increased redness, tenderness, or swelling

 - Increased pain during activity and at rest